davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 In equations 1 and 2 above, the transition matrix $T$ multiplies with some state vector to perform the action of transitioning to the next state.
-Concretely, in equation 4, we begin our random walker on page 1 (state 1) by choosing an initial state vector with 1 in its first slot as seen on the right-hand side.
+Concretely, in equation 4, we begin our random walker on page 1 (state 1) by choosing an initial state vector with 1 as its first element as seen on the right-hand side.
 After the matrix-vector multiplication, we see that the 1 has moved into the second slot on the left-side.
 This means that our walker ended up on page 2 after one "random" step.^[In this case, it was not exactly random